Let’s learn about the weather, and find out why it rains with this cool rainbow rain experiment.

 - There are different types of clouds the 3 most common ones are: cirrus, cumulus, and stratus clouds.

 - Did you know that water can also fall from the sky in the form of hail, sleet, or snow?

 - Rain is an important part of our water cycle.
 Without water, most parts of our planet would turn into dessert.
 To learn more about our water cycle take a look here.

 - To improve your children’s fine motor skills you can also use small plastic containers and a dropper instead of food coloring.
 Just add water to each container, add a couple of drops of food coloring to it, and stir it.
 Let the kids use this colored water to create rain with their pipettes.

-- Besides teaching your kids about the weather this cool science experiment also gives you the perfect opportunity to explain to your children the concept of mixing colors and how new colors are created.
+- Besides teaching your kids about the weather this cool rainbow rain cloud experiment also gives you the perfect opportunity to explain to your children the concept of mixing colors and how new colors are created.
 Use the primary colors red, yellow, and blue and see what happens when they mix when the rain falls in the water.

-How did your kids enjoy this easy shaving cream rainbow cloud science experiment?
+How did your kids enjoy this easy shaving cream rainbow rain cloud experiment?